 Participation in J-Voice provides each participant with government endorsed leadership experience, formal recognition as an author on the final report and the opportunity to make a difference for the Jewish student experience.

 UJEB is supporting Glen Eira College (GEC) to reintroduce Hebrew language studies as part of the curriculum for year 7 students from 2020 onwards.
-The program will expand to include other year levels as this cohort progresses.
+The program will expand to include other year levels as this cohort progresses (years 7 & 8 in 2021).
 This language program also connects with other Jewish cultural activities at the school, including festival celebrations and J-Lunch.

 Please direct enquiries about this program to Glen Eira Secondary College.